davidklaing/peek/README.md

 # peek

-`peek` is a tiny R package with just two functions — `pview()` and `pview()` — which are for viewing the state of a chain of piped commands without otherwise altering the chain's behavior.
+`peek` is a tiny R package with just two functions — `pview()` and `pprint()` — which are for viewing the state of a chain of piped commands without otherwise altering the chain's behavior.
 I use it to help myself debug and refactor my tidyverse code.

 ## Installation